rezafotohi/FedAnil/README.md

 ## Disclaimer

-This model is a research work and is provided as it is.
+This is research work and is provided as is.
 We are not responsible for any user action or omission.

 ## Contact
 Please don't hesitate to raise any other issues or concerns.
 Thank you!